2104240031my/necco/necco-spec.md

 ```

 ## 2.2.
 Byte and Bit Endian
 In this document, octet sequences are represented in big endian (i.e., network byte order) format.
-Also, the 8 bits in one octet are expressed in little endian.
+Also, the 8 bits in one octet are expressed in big endian.
 An example of representing a 32-bit unsigned integer is shown below.

 ## 3. Version-Independent Properties